ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="VRF"></a>

-### If we don't want to have a VRF to split the T0, what would be the solution besides "education or buying a new PCC"?
+### If we don't want to have a VRF to split the T0, what would be the solution besides Training or buying a new PCC ?

 It is possible not to use the VRF and use the T1.